 Want to know how to filet a fresh fish?
 Gord has had a lot of experience with fish and will guide you through it:

-Skirting the Canada/US border, visit https://manitoumounds.com/ in Stratton, not only for the cultural experience in the visitor’s center but to eat in their dining room.
+Skirting the Canada/US border, visit https://manitoumounds.com/, not only for the cultural experience in the visitor’s center but to eat in their dining room.
 The authentic Anishinaabe menu includes a variety of traditional wild rice dishes, Bannock and frybread served with butter and jam, as well as walleye in a special batter.

 And speaking of wild rice…head to just east of Marathon to immerse yourself in the techniques of harvesting wild rice traditionally and in a contemporary setting.
 The Nishnaabe traditions and culture will be explored along with an appreciation for rice harvesting at https://www.wildriceexperience.com/